LindaOjo/Lindaojo.com/content/blog/articles/Detailed-explantion-of-CSS-postion-property.md

 <h3>Fixed Positioning</h3>

-Fixed elements are positioned relative to the entire HTMl element.
+Fixed elements are positioned relative to the entire HTML element.

 Fixed positioning is similar to absolute positioning, but, fixed positioning anchors an element to the browser window.
 If you scroll up and down, the fixed element stays put even as other elements scroll past.